tapis-project/tutorials/systems/intro.md

 # Introduction to Tapis Systems
 Once you are authorized to make calls to the various services, one of first things you may want to do is view storage and execution resources available to you or create your own.
-In Tapis a storage or execution resource is referred to as a **system**.
+In Tapis, a storage or execution resource is referred to as a **system**.
 Note that a single system in Tapis can act as both a storage and execution resource.
-It can also be shared among users in the tenant.
+It can also be shared among Tapis users.

 ## Overview
 A Tapis system represents a server or collection of servers exposed through a single host name or IP address.
-Each system is associated with a specific tenant.
 A system can be used for the following purposes:

 * Running a job, including: